Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Introduction

 Another complication while modelling pulsar electrodynamics stems from the magnetic obliquity with respect to the spin axis of the pulsar.
 Initial attempts to understand the physics underlying the pulsar magnetosphere commonly focused on the aligned rotator assumption.
-The reason was that finding a solution for the aligned case is much easier than the more realistic oblique case. \cite{contopoulos_axisymmetric_1999} could achieve numerical simulations to encounter FFE for the first time for the aligned rotator.
+The reason was that finding a solution for the aligned case is much easier than for the more realistic oblique case. \cite{contopoulos_axisymmetric_1999} produced successful numerical simulations to encounter FFE for the first time for the aligned rotator.
 Several authors constructed a force-free pulsar magnetosphere by considering time-dependent simulations for the oblique case \citep{spitkovsky_time-dependent_2006, kalapotharakos_three-dimensional_2009, petri_pulsar_2012}.
-Because the simulations otherwise would be very time-consuming, in these previous works, a large ratio of $\Rstar/\rlc$ = 0.2-0.3 was used corresponding to an unrealistically fast pulsar with periods $\sim 1$~ms. Some authors proposed models including huge vacuum gaps in which a differentially rotating plasma flowing around the equatorial plane and named, separated from the oppositely charges domes by huge gaps and name electrosphere \citep{krause-polstorff_electrosphere_1985, petri_global_2002, mcdonald_investigations_2009}.
+Because the simulations would otherwise be very time consuming, in these previous works, a large ratio of $R/\rlc$ = 0.2-0.3 was used corresponding to an unrealistically fast pulsar with periods of $\sim 1$~ms. Some authors proposed models including an `electrosphere', in which a differentially rotating plasma flows around the equatorial plane, separated from the oppositely charged domes by huge gaps \citep{krause-polstorff_electrosphere_1985, petri_global_2002, mcdonald_investigations_2009}.

-For the first time, \cite{watters_atlas_2009} performed a detailed study of pulsar light curves with an individual assessment of polar cap, outer gap and slot gap models.
-Since then \cite{venter_probing_2009}, \cite{petri_unified_2011} and \cite{pierbattista_light-curve_2015} contributed to the goal of producing a complete atlas of pulsar light curves for different obliquities~$\alpha$ and inclination angles~$\zeta$.
+For the first time, \cite{watters_atlas_2009} performed a detailed study of pulsar light curves with an individual assessment of polar cap, outer gap, and slot gap models.
+Since then, several authors have contributed to the goal of producing a complete atlas of pulsar light curves for different obliquities~$\alpha$ and inclination angles~$\zeta$. \cite{venter_probing_2009}, \cite{johnson_constraints_2014}, and \cite{pierbattista_light-curve_2015} adopted models based on the vacuum-retarded dipole solution, first given by \cite{deutsch_electromagnetic_1955}, and later extended to include rotational sweep-back magnetic field lines (e.g. \citealt{dyks_relativistic_2004}). \cite{contopoulos_pulsar_2010} studied the emission of curvature radiation from the current sheet that develops around the equatorial plane in the force-free regime, which they called pulsar synchrotron, and were able to reproduce the high-energy light curves emitted by pulsars.